ethereum/solidity-website/src/posts/2025-03-27-the-case-for-eof.md

 EOF must be first adopted on the mainnet, which will make it very likely to be eventually picked up by L2s at their own pace.

-And the important aspect is that, like compilers, L2s can be satisfied with a sensible subset of the EVM rather than its entirety with all the legacy and quirks, as long as such a subset exists.
+And the important aspect is that, like compilers, L2s can be satisfied with a sensible and self-contained subset of the EVM rather than its entirety with all the legacy and quirks, as long as such a subset exists.
 That subset being a part of L1 will mean that they are still EVM-compatible.
 And they are less burdened by backwards-compatibility at the bytecode level, as it is